chinzhengjie/ZJ_Portfolio/Sudoku Project/README.md

 # Sudoku Project

-### Introduction
+## Introduction

-A sudoku solver is known to be a relatively simple project to work on so I thought I would be apt to make this one of my first projects.
+I always found sudoku to be an intriguing puzzle because it is based on such simple concepts but yet, can become incredibly difficult to solve.
+Despite this, I felt that a game with such simple rules should be quite easy to automate.
+After a quick search online, I found that many people have already managed to accomplish this.
+Nevertheless, I was still very interested in trying to solve this myself.

 The idea of sudoku is quite simple.
-It is a 9x9 grid of numbers ranging from 1 to 9 and there are only [5 rules](https://masteringsudoku.com/sudoku-rules-beginners/):
+It is a 9x9 grid of numbers and there are only [5 rules](https://masteringsudoku.com/sudoku-rules-beginners/):

 - Every square has to contain a single number
 - Only the numbers from 1 through to 9 can be used